 @CamBunton @stephenhall_ Opera on my Mac *feels* always better then Chrome to me.
 I like the slimness of safari UI so I go between these two

 Despite constant improvements, Firefox and Chrome continue to be resource hogs on OS X. On the other hand, Safari consumes just the bare minimum of resources.
 Opera falls somewhere in between.
 While it’s not as efficient as Safari, it doesn’t swing to the other extreme as Firefox does.
 Besides, it stacks up well in usability and customizability as we’ll see further.

-Rigorous browser benchmark testing like Matt did (on Windows) was beyond me.
+Rigorous browser benchmark testing was beyond me.
 I relied on a few random tests and my daily browsing experience to make my decision to switch browsers.